dmitrycx/TicTacToe/src/TicTacToe.WebUI/src/app/api/README.md

 ### Adding New Endpoints

-1. Create a new route file in the appropriate directory
+1. Create a new route file in the appropriate directory under `/api/game/`
 2. Add JSDoc comments with `@swagger` annotations
 3. Create a README.md file in the endpoint directory
 4. Update this main README.md with the new endpoint